developer-hchan/Blackjack_Strategy_Simulation/README.md

 #### Other Things You Should Know

-* Any hand that contains an Ace, who's value is 11, is considered a **soft hand**
+* Any hand that contains an Ace, who's value is 11, is considered a **soft hand**.
-  * It is called 'soft' because the Ace can still turn into a 1 in the case it benefits the hand
+  * It is called 'soft' because the Ace can still turn into a 1 if it is benefitial to the hand
   * If a hand has an Ace but the ace's value is 1, it is **NOT** considered a **soft hand** anymore
 * Any hand that is not **soft** is considered a **hard hand**
 * When splitting Aces or 10s, it is possible for one of the resulting split hands to get a blackjack.
 We call this an "unnatural."
-Unfortunately, it is not considered a formal blackjack and the player will not be paid out a bonus
+Unfortunately, it is not considered a formal blackjack and the player will not be paid out a bonus.

 #### Common Casino Rules and Their Variations

 * **Dealer Hits on Soft 17:** Usually, casinos have dealer's hit on **soft 17** rather than stand in order to potentially get a better hand
-  * Sometimes you'll see "dealer stands on **soft 17**" which means the dealer will not hit but end their turn instead
+  * Sometimes, you'll see something like "dealer stands on **soft 17**" or "dealer stands on all 17s".
+Those mean that the dealer will not hit the **soft 17** but end their turn instead.
-* **Available Player Decisions:** 'stand','hit','double','split'
+* **Available Player Decisions:** Availble decision include: 'stand','hit','double','split'
-  * Sometimes 'surrender' is also allowed
+  * Sometimes, 'surrender' is also allowed
-  * Sometimes casino's will not allow a player to 'double' after they have 'split'
+  * Sometimes, casino's will NOT allow a player to 'double' after they have 'split'
-* **Deck Length:** refers to the number of decks a casino is using at a blackjack table.
+* **Deck Length:** Refers to the number of decks a casino is using at a blackjack table.
 They usually use ~7 to form a large deck.
-* **Blackjack Bonus:** is usually 1.5 * *the original bet* a.k.a as "blackjack pays 3:2"
+* **Blackjack Bonus:** Is usually 1.5 * *the original bet*.
+This commonly repsented as "blackjack pays 3:2".
-  * Sometimes this varies, another common ratio is "blackjack pays 6:5" which is equivalent to 1.1 * *the original bet*
+  * The bonus can vary.
+Another common ratio is "blackjack pays 6:5" which is equivalent to 1.1 * *the original bet*.

 ## So, How Are You Finding The Optimal Strategy?
 First, we work off the assumption that we have no / little information regarding the cards we are going to draw from the deck.